 This long-abandoned stone structure was built in 1870 by Father Peter Rondeault, a Roman Catholic missionary.
 It was built high on the hill of the Comiaken Indian Reserve with the help of the local Cowichan native tribe.
 The helpers were paid through the sale of butter churned by the priest – hence the name.

-Over the last 140 odd years, it has been repeatedly vandalized and has developed a reputation for being haunted.
+Over the last 140-odd years, it has been repeatedly vandalized and has developed a reputation for being haunted.
 There are stories of ghosts following people home, strange sounds within the church, and eerie feelings of being watched while wandering around the grounds.

 Sources:

-Haunted Nanaimo
+Haunted Places Vancouver Island: Nanaimo

 #8.
 Newcastle Island

-Newcastle Island is located via a short boat ride away from the Nanaimo Harbour and has the reputation of possibly being the most haunted island in the Pacific Northwest.
 The small island was used as a smallpox colony in the early 1800s, resulting in a few deaths.
-In 1887, a massive explosion trapped and killed 150 miners in the coal shafts underneath Newcastle Island.
+As well, in 1887, a massive explosion trapped and killed 150 miners in the coal shafts underneath Newcastle Island.
 Their bodies were never recovered.

 Kanaka Pete